Aaron Galloway; PhD, Assistant Professor, OIMB (PI)

 Julie is broadly interested in marine population and community ecology and how shifts in environmental factors can influence the dynamic interactions between seaweeds and invertebrates.
 She completed her doctoral research on the responses of Antarctic invertebrates to seawater warming and acidification at the University of Alabama at Birmingham.

 Reyn's interests are in the trophic ecology and parasitism of marine invertebrates.
-He received his undergraduate degree from Cornell University, having since worked in Drew Harvell's lab studying disease ecology of corals, eelgrass, and sea stars.
+Reyn is currently working on seagrass wasting disease and associated food web implications.
+He received his undergraduate degree from Cornell University, having since worked in Dr. Drew Harvell's lab studying disease ecology of corals, eelgrass, and sea stars.
 Check out Reyn's marine photography here!

 Wendel Raymond, PhD Student, University of Alaska Fairbanks (Juneau)

 Wendel is interested in marine ecological processes and function, and is principally a member of the Eckert Lab at UAF.
 For his PhD research, he is working on the indirect community effects of sea otters on coastal SE Alaska seagrass communities.
-I am on Wendel's committee.
+Wendel is doing his lipids work at CTELab and Dr. Galloway is on Wendel's committee.